-Screen readers are a tool used by individuals with vision impairments, as well as individuals with some types of learning disabilities.
-Screen readers work by reading aloud text content presented on a screen.
+Screen readers work by reading aloud text content presented on a screen, and they may be used in combination with other assistive technologies like a screen magnifier.
 Most screen readers are software-based, and offer a number of features.
 They are controlled via keyboard commands, using a standard or Braille keyboard and can identify the cursor’s position, read text, locate particular words or text in a set color, and perform other key tasks.
 Screen readers can also work with Braille display technology.

 Making Documents Accessible to Screen Readers